AdobeDocs/experience-manager-cloud-service.ko-KR/help/assets/share-assets.md

     * author
     * publish

    For the local and author properties, provide the URL for the local and author instance respectively.
-Both local and author properties have the same value if you run a single AEM author instance.
+Both local and author properties have the same value if you run a single Experience Manager author instance.
 For publish, provide the URL for the publish instance.

 1. In the email address box of the **[!UICONTROL Link Sharing]** dialog, type the email ID of the user you want to share the link with.
 You can also share the link with multiple users.